-$76K raised for California teacher who punched student
+$100K raised for California teacher who punched student

 - Did you vote?
 Now anyone can know

-The school district said Monday that administrators have met with students, staff and parents “to begin the healing process.”
+The school district says administrators have met with students, staff and parents “to begin the healing process.”